 If you love pickles, you can make your own at home with this fantastic Refrigerator Dill Pickles recipe!
-Fresh sliced cumbers in a homemade brine with pickling spices, fresh garlic and dill–you’ll be so surprised how easy it can be to make homemade pickles!
+Fresh cucumber slices in a homemade pickle brine with pickling spices, fresh garlic and dill – you’ll be so surprised how easy it is to make homemade pickles that taste way better than store-bought pickles!

 Dill pickles are a favorite low-fat snack in my house.
 Everyone loved the crunch and unique sour flavor.
 Because we had so many cucumbers on hand, I decided to make homemade refrigerator pickles.
 They are wonderful!